sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

     _Successful push to the remote_

-1. If you open the **Solution Explorer**, you will see blue padlock icons to the left of all the files.
+1. If you switch to **Solution Explorer**, you will see blue padlock icons to the left of all the files.
 The **Solution Explorer** understands source control, and at present all the files are unchanged in the repo.

     ![Source Control icons in Solution Explorer](Images/vs-source-icons-in-se.png "Source Control icons in Solution Explorer")

     _Source Control icons in Solution Explorer_

-1. View the **CODE** Hub in VSTS.
-Navigate to your VSTS **HealthClinic** Team Project that you created.
-Click on the **CODE** hub (or refresh the page if you are already there).
+1. On the browser, refresh the **CODE** Hub in VSTS.
+Navigate to your VSTS Team Project that you created, and click on the **CODE** hub (or refresh the page if you are already there).
 You should see the code on the master branch.

     ![The code pushed to VSTS](Images/vsts-code-in-repo.png "The code pushed to VSTS")